wvanderwey/ROP/How-to-install-ROP?.md

 Alternatively, you can specify any directory you want the `db`.
-Please the the help message of `getDB.py`
+Please the help message of `getDB.py`

 In the versions prior to 1.0.3 the `getDB.py` was named as `installation.py`.
 Upgrading to the latest version is strongly encouraged.